 Discover without doubt.

-A verified historical data platform indexed for storytelling and displayed in 3D geographical space.
-A firewall around historical truth.
-A door wide open to discovery.
+A verified historical database, with a protective firewall around historical truth, indexed for storytelling and displayed in 3D geographical space.
 Search engines are built for keywords.
-Bedrock is designed for stories.
+Bedrock is built for stories.

 "Comprehensive digitization of America's historical collections will not be achieved this century at current rates."